Silver Oak

 Iconic winery’s Napa Valley Cabernet Sauvignon ages slowly in American oak.

-Celebrated Silver Oak releases only two wines a year, both Cabernet-heavy Bordeaux blends.
-The grapes for the Napa Valley one, produced at the Oakville location, come from estate and other sources within the appellation.
-The other wine hails from Sonoma County’s Alexander Valley.
-At tastings you can ponder the idiosyncrasies of Silver Oak’s approach.
-The winery uses only American oak for its barrels, not French, as so many of its counterparts do, and after a wine’s time in barrel, usually at least two years, it spends well more than a year aging in bottle.
-The 2017 Napa Valley Cabernet, for instance, wasn’t released until February 2022.
+Celebrated Silver Oak releases only two wines each year, both primarily Cabernet Sauvignon.
+The grapes for the Napa Valley wine, produced at the Oakville location, come from estate and other sources within the larger appellation.
+Fruit for the second wine comes from Sonoma County’s Alexander Valley.
+At tastings, you can ponder the idiosyncrasies of Silver Oak’s approach.
+The winery uses only American oak for its barrels, not French, unlike many of its counterparts, and after spending at least two years in barrel, the wine ages in bottle for more than a year.
+The 2021 Napa Valley Cabernet, which received scores in the mid-to-high 90s from leading critics, wasn’t released until February 2026.

 The stone for Silver Oak’s main hospitality building came from a 19th-century flour mill.